 Map Library users have a number of options for reproducing materials.

 The Map Library has a Canon CanoScann 8800F desktop scanner for patron use.
-Materials may bescanned and digitally saved free of charge.
+Materials may be scanned and digitally saved free of charge.
+If you are planning on scanning in the Map Library, please bring a flash drive for saving your image files.

 Aerial Photograph Scanning Loans